KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 {{< /alert >}}

-Alternatively, you can run the new version of Plasma on top of your existing system for quick testing like so:
+Alternatively, you can run the new instance of Plasma on top of your existing system for quick testing like so:

 ```bash
 source ~/kde/build/plasma-workspace/prefix.sh